brendanmurty/site/SECURITY.md

 ## Reporting a Vulnerability

-To report a security issue, please email [b@murty.io](mailto:b@murty.io) and include as much information as you can.
+To report a security issue, please email [brendan@murty.au](mailto:brendan@murty.au) and include as much information as you can.

 I will review each submission and may respond to the email if needed.